layer5io/istio-service-mesh-workshop/lab-4/README.md

-## lab 7 - Expose Bookinfo through Istio Ingress Controller/Gateway
+## lab 4 - Expose Bookinfo site through Istio Ingress Controller/Gateway

 The components deployed on the service mesh by default are not exposed outside the cluster.
 External access to individual services so far has been provided by creating an external load balancer on each service.